tumaer/SciML/lecture/optimization.md

 $$M {\bf{x}} = {\bf{q}},$$ (linear_system)

-then Newton's method can solve this system in **one** step whereas gradient descent requires multiple steps with the right chosen step size.
+then Newton's method can solve this system in **one** step, whereas gradient descent requires multiple steps with the right chosen step size.
 The downside to this is the expensive step of inverting matrix $M$.
 In our general case, this means we need to invert the expensive matrix $\nabla^{2} f(x_{0})$.
-Another advantage of Newton's method is that it does not suffer from individual coordinates being at completely different scales, e.g. the $y$-direction changes very fast, whereas the $z$-direction only changes very slowly.
+Another advantage of Newton's method is that it does not suffer from individual coordinates being at completely different scales, e.g., the $y$-direction changes very fast, whereas the $z$-direction only changes very slowly.
 Gradient descent only handles these cases suboptimally, whereas Newton's method does not suffer from this shortcoming.

 > Note: The Hessian has to be positive definite, otherwise we would end up in a local maximum.